What are the core security differences between a Secure Collaboration solution (Wickr) vs enterprise email and other forms of communication systems?

 Is it possible to share my screen with other participants using Wickr?

-This capability is currently in “beta” testing and will be released to production very soon.
+Yes, absolutely!
 Screen share will allow you to collaborate real-time during a voice / video encrypted call with other team members.

 How do I delete a Conversation or Message?